maytlim/doh_data/README.md

 Questions/comments/suggestions?
-Reach me via Twitter @cxteam_lim
+Reach me via Twitter @cxteam_lim <br>

-Refer to https://ncovtracker.doh.gov.ph for official DOH announcements.<br>
+Official DOH announcements/updates are at https://ncovtracker.doh.gov.ph<br>

-### Important: README file for the dataset @ https://bit.ly/DataDropPH
+### Important: The dataset used here is part of the 'DOH Data Drop'.
+A full description and the download link is contained in the README file at https://bit.ly/DataDropPH

-#### Snippet regarding the dataset used here
+#### Snippet from the Data Drop README file regarding the dataset that is used by this repo
-##### Health Facility Capacity from the DOH Data Collect
+> Health Facility Capacity from the DOH Data Collect <br>
 > Health facility data as of 8:00 AM is encoded and submitted daily, for bed occupancy and
 > mechanical ventilator utilization as intended for Covid-19 cases, and weekly, for select
 > logistics inventory, by hospitals and infirmaries through the DOH DataCollect BedTracker